lkodinsson/MARS/Basic/PHB.md

 ### Stats

 Stats represent the innate capabilities of a character.
-The two types of stats are *primary stats* and *secondary stats*.
+There are two types of stats: *primary stats* and *secondary stats*.
 Primary stats are represented by a roll value, and represent how well a character can perform universal tasks.
-Secondary stats are represented by either a roll value or flat numbers and are the generic properties of a character.
-While primary stats are simply given to a character, secondary stats are derived from other sources (usually primary stats).
+Secondary stats are represented by either a roll value or flat numbers and are more specific properties of a character.
+While primary stats are simply given to a character, secondary stats are derived from other sources.

 ### Skills

 Skills represent what your character is practiced in.
 Like primary stats, skills are represented by a roll value.
 The two types of skills are *basic skills* and *advanced skills*.
 Basic skills are tasks that anyone can perform, while advanced skills can only be performed by characters that are at least trained in that skill.
-The types of advanced skills that a character can learn are mostly dependant on the type of genre you are playing.
+Some of the advanced skills that a character can learn depend on the genre you are playing in.
 While someone who can cast spells might be more typical of a fantasy genre, it would not be as common in a modern genre.

 ### Talents